There comes a time in life, when you miss your childhood and the love you had from your grandparents.

 During my childhood, I was not a child with good health.
 This was the reason, my parents, who were not living in the same town, left me with my grandparents.
 And, for twelve years, I lived with my grandparents.
 Perhaps, this is the reason, why my siblings are not much in love with me.

 On my grandfather’s retirement, he was told to vacate the house, as he was living in government apartment.
 That was the time when I was shifted to my parents’ house and my grandfather moved back to the village.

-I was suffering from two immediate pain; first was separation from my grandpa and second was adjusting myself at the new place.
+I was suffering from two immediate pains; first was separation from my grandpa and second was adjusting myself with my newly discovered siblings.

-Every evening, after finishing my school and reaching back home, my favorite spot in my new house was – balcony that was facing the main road.
-I used to spend hours; a consistent hunt for my grandfather.
+Every evening, my favorite spot in my new house was balcony, which was facing the main road.
+I used to spend hours in a consistent hunt for my grandfather.

-While sleeping in the courtyard under the open sky, staring at the moon and praying to God for sending me back to my grandfather, was a daily routine.
+In summers, I used to sleep in the courtyard under the open sky.
+Whole night, I used to pray to God for sending me back to my grandfather.
 But, my grandfather never visited.

 But, after learning the reality, I was deeply hurt.
 My grandfather was told to not to visit me because I was not concentrating on studies and health.

-I was in a dilemma; should I feel happy that I am going to see my grandfather after such a long time or should I feel sad that my grandfather is not well.
-I was going to see my grandpa after 5 years since my last meeting when I was in 7th standard.
+I was in a dilemma; should I feel happy that I am going to see my grandfather after such a long time or should I feel sad that my grandfather was not well.
+I was going to see my grandpa after 5 years.

 Well!
 We reached grandfather’s place.
 He was lying on a chorpoy (weaved bed).
 I saw, he was surrounded by many people.
 I was scared.